rome/tools/packages/@romejs/compiler/lint/rules/js/emptyMatches.test.md

  unknown:1:8 lint/js/emptyMatches ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ The expression can return empty matches, and may match infinitely in some use cases
+  ✖ This expression can return empty matches, and may match infinitely in some use cases.

     let a = /a*/
             ^^^^

+  ℹ Strengthen the regular expression so that empty matches are not possible.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━